jduv/WOS-Advanced-CSharp-Winter-2013/Assignments/1/README.md

 C:\...\GitHub\WOS-Advanced-CSharp-Winter-2013\Submissions\1\yourName\

-Please do not change the source code inside the root directory.
+Please do not change the source code inside the root assignment directory.
 You should instead commit your own copy into the submissions directory, and replace "yourName" above with a first initial then last name format.
 For example, my submission would be located at: